Breakthrough-Energy/REISE.jl/README.md

 The most reliable way to install this package is by cloning the repo locally, navigating to the project folder, activating the project, and instantiating it.
-This approach will copy install all dependencies in the **exact** version as they were installed during package development.
+This approach will copy install all dependencies in the **exact** version as they were installed during package development. **Note**: If `Gurobi.jl` is not already installed in your Julia environment, then its build step will fail if it cannot find the Gurobi installation folder.
+To avoid this, you can specify an environment variable for `GUROBI_HOME`, pointing to the Gurobi `<installdir>`.
+For more information, see https://github.com/JuliaOpt/Gurobi.jl#installation.
+To instantiate:

 ```
 pkg> activate .